YimingYAN/QP-Test-Problems/README.md

 * To regenerate the mat files, run *setup* first and then *qps2mat*. **The function coinRead only runs on Windows system!!**

 ### Credits
 Function coinRead from OPTI Toolbox is the core of this project.
-It ultilize the MPS input function in CoinUtils from COIN-OR project.
+It ultilizes the MPS input function in CoinUtils from COIN-OR project.

 ***Copyright declaration***: